 Here is a list of 100 free activities.
 You can find multiple inexpensive options as well.
 Brightest Young Things is your go-to social guide for concerts, festivals, free (and almost free) things to do on any given night, outdoor movie sightings, bad first date options etc.

-Being the nation’s capital, DC is one of the largest hubs of American history in the country too.
-The city abounds with breathtaking monuments and museums celebrating the rich political and military history of the United States as, not to mention all of the museums.
+Being named after George Washington himself, Washington DC is one of the largest hubs of American history in the country too.
+The city abounds with breathtaking monuments celebrating the rich political and military history of the United States, not to mention all of the museums.
 Here are some of our favorites: